 The mission of our work as a cat genetics company is to decipher the secrets of feline genetics and find new answers and solutions in feline science and health.
 In light of this, we often get urgent questions from our pet parents who’ve decided to DNA test their cat companions.
 The most frequently asked questions concern the breed index section of our cat DNA report.
-Many of you have wondered why we don't offer breed percentages and why your cat results sometimes don't match their physical appearance and/or personality.

 To help you understand your cat's DNA report and why they may have been matched with breeds you didn't expect to see in the report, here is a short guide through feline domestication, breeding, genetics and laws of inheritance.

 Cats first began ‘domesticating’ humans approximately 9,000-10,000 years ago during the advent of agriculture and the sudden expansion of the rodent population.
 Since rodents were a favored prey for smaller wildcats, the abundance of 'easy prey' attracted some of these wildcats to live closer to people.
 The more docile wildcats began being adopted into society when the early farmers realized the ability of these wildcats to control the pesky rodent problem.